Africa Prosperity Network to hold international symposium on advancing interoperability in Africa

 Dr Kenneth Ashigbey, the Chief Executive Officer of the Ghana Chamber of Telecommunications in his statement narrated a challenge he had faced while making a payment due in Abuja, the capital city of Nigeria, from Accra, Ghana.
 After spending three nights in Abuja where he had attended a meeting, the hotel staff had charged him for two nights instead of three.

 The challenge began upon his arrival in Accra when he tried finding payment solutions for the extra night at the hotel.
-For Dr Ashigbey, the challenge he encountered is symptomatic of the payments and settlements difficulties that exist on the African continent.
+For Dr Ashigbey, the challenge he encountered is symptomatic of the payment and settlement difficulties that exist on the African continent.

 According to him, after embracing interoperability, Ghana changed its payment system infrastructure.
 This quickly enhanced financial inclusion in the country, beyond what the traditional banks have been able to do for all the several years they have operated in Ghana.